ajerni/mywine-fastapi/README.md

 # mywine-fastapi

-This becomes the AI API for mywine.
+This is the AI API backend for mywine.info